machinely79/DataSense-Tree/README.md

 **Version:** 0.1.0-beta

 **DataSense-Tree** is an interactive web application (currently in beta) that enables easy training and testing of decision tree models, data analysis, testing different prediction scenarios, and making predictions on new datasets.
+The application uses **Recursive Partitioning and Regression Trees** for building decision tree models.

 ### Features